Musical Director: Peter Gambie

 Much of Peter’s early work as a composer involved writing for synthesiser and electronic keyboard.
 Three of his pieces (Æolus, Nereus and Collage) have been performed at the South Bank in avant-garde series between 1984 and 1989.
 He has returned to a less experimental style within the last decade, as exemplified in Missa in Memoriam – an 8-part unaccompanied mass written for the Renaissance Choir.
 With the Renaissance Choir, Peter has resurrected a number of forgotten 16th century masses and motets by composers such as Brumel, Josquin and Lassus.
 Under Peter’s direction, the choir has performed several major works with orchestra, including Bach’s Magnificat, the Nelson Mass by Haydn and a number of Gabrieli’s Sacrae Sinfoniae.
 The unaccompanied repertoire includes Tallis’ 40-part motet Spem in Alium and Rachmaninov’s Vespers, along with many masses by Palestrina, Byrd and Victoria.

-Peter also conducts the Southampton Choral Society.
+Peter spent many years conducting the Southampton Choral Society.
 This choir, with a membership of 130, tackles the opposite end of the choral spectrum from the Renaissance Choir.
 Their repertoire is almost exclusively the large-scale choral classics, usually involving professional orchestra and soloists.
 Dame Emma Kirkby sang with the choir in 2011.

 Assistant Musical Director: Malcolm Keeler